1587/speaking-exam/00-part5.md

 My answer:
 ```
 I think buy a house will reduce the quality of my life.
 I have some reasons below:

 First, in china, the Housing price is too high, buy a house will cost too much money.
-(I will have no enough money for education, travel, medical care, and take care of my parents. )
+I will have no enough money for education, travel, and take care of my parents.
-I will be a mortgage/ˈmɔːɡɪdʒ/ slave.
+(I will be a mortgage/ˈmɔːɡɪdʒ/ slave.)

 Second, if I change my office to a place far from the house.
-I will spend more time on commute, (Especially when I move to another city.)
+I will spend more time on commute.

-it's not convenient.
+third, if the neighbors/'nebəz/ are not good, i can't replace them.

-(third, I need to maintain the house every year, I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/;
+and I need to maintain the house every year, I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/
-it's a waste of money and time.)

-final, if the neighbors/'nebəz/ are not good, i can't replace them.
-so I think, renting a house is a good choice.

 all the above are my opinions.
 ```